top of page

 Historic Memorial Arena Will Get New Chapter On Life - CJLX

-Anyone who's lived in Belleville or the surrounding area probably has a story related to The Memorial Arena, starting construction and opening in 1929 as the Hume Arena The City renamed it in 1946 to honor the Military Veterans of both World Wars.
+Anyone who's lived in Belleville or the surrounding area probably has a story related to The Memorial Arena, starting construction and opening in 1929 as the Hume Arena.
+City Council renamed it in 1946 to honour the Military Veterans of both World Wars.

-Hockey history has been witnessed and made in the old barn, The Belleville Mcfarlands, a senior amateur club made up of won the J.Ross Robertson Cup of The Ontario Hockey Association and The Allan Cup of The Canadian Amateur Hockey Association in 1958.
+Hockey history has been witnessed and made in the old barn, The Belleville McFarlands, a senior amateur club, won the J.Ross Robertson Cup of The Ontario Hockey Association and The Allan Cup of The Canadian Amateur Hockey Association in 1958.

 The next year they represented Canada at the 1959 World Hockey Championship winning our country its 18th gold medal by beating the Soviet Union in the former country of Czechoslovakia.

-By 1961 The Mac’s folded and with the arrival of The OHL’s Belleville Bulls moving into The Yardmen Arena in 1981, the Memorial Arena was used sparingly until December 9th 2010 when to doors finally closed due to cost of maintenance would be to expensive.
+By 1961 The Mac’s folded and with the arrival of The OHL’s Belleville Bulls moving into The Yardmen Arena in 1981, the Memorial Arena was used sparingly until December 9th, 2010 when the doors finally closed due to the cost of maintenance being too expensive.

-Rumors and speculations spread over the decade about the future of the arena until TaskForce Engineering, a construction and engineering firm, is working with Toronto based Behar Group Realty Inc, to make the almost 100 year old building into a replica of St.Lawrence Market in Toronto.
+Rumours and speculations spread over the decade about the future of the arena until TaskForce Engineering, a construction and engineering firm, started working with Toronto-based Behar Group Realty Inc., to make the almost 100-year-old building into a replica of St.Lawrence Market in Toronto.
 Fitted with small business kiosks and office space, with 20-24 housing units adjacent to the arena.

 Lawrence Mosselson, Broker, Vice President, Retail Advisory with The Behar Group Realty Inc., said the ground floor of the building has about 20,000 square feet.